andresam321/AeroSkyOps/README.md

-## SkyHighOps Aviation
+✈️ AeroSkyOps Aviation

-SkyHighOps Aviation is an advanced airplane management system designed to enhance airport efficiency.
-This system enables precise management of airport spaces by allowing users to add and manage parking spots and dynamically assign or unassign aircraft to these spots for optimal space utilization.
-It also supports the registration of aircraft owners, maintaining clear ownership records.
-A forthcoming feature will handle fuel requests, enabling employees to view, accept, or mark requests as pending, thereby improving operational response times.
-Built with Flask, React, Redux, PostgreSQL, Cloudinary, AWS, and Docker, SkyHighOps offers robustness, scalability, and a user-friendly interface, ensuring reliability and adaptability to evolving airport needs.

-##
+AeroSkyOps is a full-stack aircraft operations management platform designed to modernize airport workflows.
+Originally developed while working in aviation, the system replaces outdated manual processes with a structured, real-time dashboard for managing aircraft parking, fuel requests, and owner tracking.

+The platform is actively deployed for internal use at a private airport and integrates features like live flight tracking, weather data, and dynamic aircraft assignments.

+Built with Flask, React, Redux, PostgreSQL, Docker, AWS (S3 + EC2), Cloudinary, and Nginx, AeroSkyOps is designed for operational efficiency, high availability, and user-friendly performance.

+🔄 Project Status
+✅ Actively deployed and in use for internal operations.
+No new feature updates are currently being pushed — the platform is in a stable, production-ready state.

 ### Live Link